'Control, Visibility and an App That Travelers Actually Love to Use'

 The level of service that Lola provides to Flywheel employees really stood out to the team too.
 Travelers felt supported and didn’t have any stress when they were on a trip.
 No matter what went wrong Lola had their back.

 “One of the biggest reasons that we went with Lola was centered around the experience for our travelers.
-The simple, easy-to-use app was key.”
+The simple, easy-to-use travel app was key.”

 And of course, since Steve is the VP of Finance he loves the visibility and detail to which he can see the travel spend, and forecast for the future.